 There are roughly 30,000 different types of weeds2 that compete with different crops for space, nutrients, water and light.

-Over its 40 years of use, glyphosate has become an indispensable tool for farmers looking to improve efficiencies, ensure more productive harvests and preserve the environment.
+Over its 40 plus years of use, glyphosate has become an indispensable tool for farmers looking to improve efficiencies, ensure more productive harvests and preserve the environment.

 Ensuring biodiversity and safety for wildlife